 Once all final requirements are met, the permit will be issued and sent to you by FrontCounter BC via email.
 If no email address was provided, a hard copy will be sent to you by mail.

 Why would my application be denied?

 BC Parks considers the impacts of a proposed activity and the particular values of the parklands in question when evaluating a permit application.
-Decisions on park use permit applications are guided by the consideration of impacts and other policies, and if your application is denied you will be provided with a letter indicating the reason(s) your application was unsuccessful.
-Please be aware of the following reasons why a research park use permit may be denied- these are provided for your information and as examples only.
+If your application is denied, you will be provided with a letter indicating the reason(s) your application was unsuccessful.
+The list below provides some common examples of why BC Parks may deny a research permit application:

-- BC Parks might not approve an activity that conflicts with other approved activities and recreational uses of a park, conservancy, protected area or recreation area.
+- BC Parks might not approve an activity that conflicts with other approved activities or recreational uses of a park, conservancy, protected area or recreation area.